KSDunne/twenty_one/README.md

 ### Betting system

-When researching for this project I noticed that some other students managed to add a betting system to their black jack game.
+When researching for this project, I noticed that some other students added a betting system to their black jack game.
+This was done using a set amount of chips that were given to the player at the start of the game.
 This is a fun feature and if time allowed I would have added it also.

 ### Split hand

-An option to split your hands if you are dealt two of the same cards, this would make the logic of the game more complex.
-This would also make the game more realistic as this is an option when playing in a real life casino.
+An option to split your hand if you are dealt two of the same cards, this would make the logic of the game more complex.
+This would also make the game more realistic, as this is an option when playing in a real life casino.

 ### Data analysis

-Wins and losses could be analysed and when the house / business is losing too much an extra set of cards can be added to the shuffle.
+Wins and losses could be analyzed and when the house / business is losing too much an extra set of cards can be added to the shuffle.
 This is a real life way that a casino business can make their game more difficult for the player.

 ### Hide one of dealers cards